 SAILfeed and WaveTrain

-WaveTrain is one of several interesting blogs now featured at SAIL magazine's new blog aggregation website SAILfeed.
+WaveTrain is one of several interesting sailing blogs featured at SAIL magazine's blog aggregation website SAILfeed.
 Check it out!